Do you like to picnic, hike, swim, camp, bike, bird watch, canoe, fish, and spend your free time exploring the great outdoors?

 You can enjoy all of these activities and more at a state park!

 Pennsylvania is home to 120 state parks or conservation areas.
 None of the PA state parks charge an entrance fee into the park.
-Campsite rentals start at $15/night.
+You can find Campsite rentals at reasonable fees.
 Lake swimming, hiking, and bicycling the trails are all free.
 Picnicking is also free unless you are renting a pavilion.
 Some parks have pools and those fees range from $3-$7, depending on your age.
 A day at a state park is family friendly, fun, adventurous, and inexpensive.

 Not from PA?
 Then head to Google and look for a list of state parks within your state.